Software Development Team Structure

 • Is it you?

 You probably don’t have this time.
-And if you do, you probably want to invest it in critical business development tasks, not in software testing.
+And if you do, you likely want to invest it in critical business development tasks, not in software testing.

 • Is it a software engineer?